The QuERBY Lab thanks all of our PARTICIPANTS!

 According to cognitive theories of suicide, people in suicidal crises are characterized by greater allocation of attention to suicide-relevant information in their environments.
 Generally, this has been tested using behavioural tasks that use reaction time to make inferences about where participants are directing their attention.
 The primary goal of SKYDIVE was to more directly capture attention towards suicide-relevant images by measuring gaze behaviour with eye tracking.
 Participants in this study viewed several categories of images, including some that featured people who appeared unconscious, dead, and/or injured.
 The emotional images (e.g., pleasant, threatening) were paired with a neutral image while an eye tracker recorded where participants’ eyes were fixated and for how long.
 Along with an in-lab baseline assessment, participants responded to brief questionnaires about their suicidal thoughts and behaviours at two- and four-month follow-up assessments.
 Presently, the QuERBY Lab is cleaning and pre-processing data from this project, and we have conducted some preliminary analyses.
 In June 2020, Dr. Stewart shared some of our findings at the Canadian Psychological Associations annual meeting, and his virtual talk is available here.
 Generally, we are interested in how past experiences of suicidal thoughts and behaviours may influence attention to suicide-relevant images, and whether patterns of gaze towards these images predict future suicide risk.

-We are collaborating with Dr. Thomas Armstrong at Whitman College, Dr. Edwin Dalmaijer at the University of Cambridge, and Dr. Tom Hollenstein at Queen’s University on this line of research.
+We collaborated with Dr. Thomas Armstrong at Whitman College, Dr. Edwin Dalmaijer at the University of Cambridge, and Dr. Tom Hollenstein at Queen’s University on this line of research.
 Further, the QuERBY Lab has had the pleasure of hosting Siri Danielson (2019) and Zoe Brown (2020), undergraduate student researchers from Dr. Armstrong’s Paulouse Emotion and Experimental Psychopathology (PEEP) Lab, as summer students working on this project.

 Funding: (All funding awarded to Dr. Stewart)